 1 (11) "Redevelopment plan" means a redevelopment plan as defined in § 45-31-8.
 2 (17)(12) "State" means the state of Rhode Island and Providence Plantations.
 3 (18) "State economic activity taxes" shall mean existing tax revenues realized from 4 activities at McCoy Stadium and tax revenue in the ballpark district of the downtown Pawtucket 5 redevelopment area assessed and collected under chapters 18, 19, and 30 of title 44.
-6 (13) "State economic activity taxes" means incremental tax revenues realized in the arts 7 district, the growth center district and the ballpark district assessed and collected under chapters 8 11, 18, 19, and 30 of title 44 as set forth in the economic activity taxes agreement negotiated by 9 the governor and the state director of the department of revenue, provided, however, that state 10 economic activity taxes shall not include existing tax revenues unless: 1) the project is to 11 facilitate an expansion of an existing business that will otherwise be unable to increase the 12 number of full-time employees in the State; or 2) the commerce corporation certifies in writing 13 that a defined amount of revenues from the districts collected and assessed under chapters 18, 19, 14 and 30 of title 44 are necessary to finance or complete a given project; 3) the public investments 15 made under this chapter for a project can be demonstrated to have a likely appreciable positive 16 impact on the revenues of an existing business within the district; or 4) the project is necessary to 17 retain a businesses that is at substantial risk of relocating to a viable location out-of-state as 18 verified by the Rhode Island commerce corporation.
-The commerce corporation shall establish, 19 by regulation, the documentation that shall be required to verify compliance under this 20 subsection.
-In order to assist the commerce corporation in verifying compliance, the affected 21 business's chief executive officer, or equivalent officer, shall attest under oath: 22 (a) With respect to any portion of a project that is financing municipal or public facilities, 23 that the project is needed and that the financing of the project is in the public interest; or 24 (b) With respect to any portion of the project providing financing for industrial or 25 commercial development purposes that unemployment or the threat of unemployment exists in 26 the city or that security against future unemployment is required, that the project is needed, that it 27 will provide employment or security against loss of employment, including the approximate 28 number of new jobs that should be created or preserved, construction and nonconstruction, their 29 approximate wage rates, what types of fringe benefits such as healthcare or retirement benefits 30 there will be, and the projected increase in personal income taxes to the state of Rhode Island, all 31 having a reasonable relationship to the probable cost of acquiring, establishing, improving, or 32 rehabilitating the facilities in which the employment is to be provided or maintained.
-33 (12)(14) "Tax increment district master plan" means a tax increment district master plan 34 as defined in § 45-33.2-3.1.
+6 (13) "State economic activity taxes" means incremental tax revenues realized in the arts 7 district, the growth center district and the ballpark district assessed and collected under chapters 8 11, 18, 19, and 30 of title 44 as set forth in the economic activity taxes agreement negotiated by 9 the governor and the state director of the department of revenue, provided, however, that state 10 economic activity taxes shall not include existing tax revenues unless: 1) the project is an 11 expansion of an existing business that will otherwise be unable to increase the number of full- 12 time employees in the State; or 2) the commerce corporation certifies in writing that a defined 13 amount of revenues from the districts collected and assessed under chapters 18, 19, and 30 of title 14 44 are necessary to finance or complete a given project; 3) the public investments made under this 15 chapter can be demonstrated to have a likely appreciable positive impact on the revenues of an 16 existing business within the district; or 4) the project is necessary to retain a businesses that is at 17 substantial risk of relocating to a viable location out-of-state as verified by the Rhode Island 18 commerce corporation.
+The commerce corporation shall establish, by regulation, the 19 documentation an applicant shall be required to provide under this subsection.
+When a business 20 applies for an incentive under this chapter, in order to assist the commerce corporation in 21 determining whether the business is eligible for the incentives under this chapter, the business's 22 chief executive officer, or equivalent officer, shall attest under oath: 23 (a) With respect to any portion of a project that is financing municipal or public facilities, 24 that the project is needed and that the financing of the project is in the public interest; or 25 (b) With respect to any portion of the project providing financing for industrial or 26 commercial development purposes that unemployment or the threat of unemployment exists in 27 the city or that security against future unemployment is required, that the project is needed, that it 28 will provide employment or security against loss of employment, including the approximate 29 number of new jobs that should be created or preserved, construction and nonconstruction, their 30 approximate wage rates, what types of fringe benefits such as healthcare or retirement benefits 31 there will be, and the projected increase in personal income taxes to the state of Rhode Island, all 32 having a reasonable relationship to the probable cost of acquiring, establishing, improving, or 33 rehabilitating the facilities in which the employment is to be provided or maintained.
+34 (12)(14) "Tax increment district master plan" means a tax increment district master plan as defined in § 45-33.2-3.1.

-(19) "Ticket" means any physical, electronic, or other form of certificate, document, or token showing that a fare, admission, or license fee for a right to enter the ballpark has been paid.
+2 (19) "Ticket" means any physical, electronic, or other form of certificate, document, or token showing that a fare, admission, or license fee for a right to enter the ballpark has been paid.